Term 2 2018

-Currently we have the following Staff allocation in our Therapy Department.
+Currently we still have the following Staff allocation in our Therapy Department.

 Psychologists 3 full time and 1 Intern posts